Toyota Corolla Insurance Rates

 Rates are averaged for all Toyota Corolla models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Toyota Corolla Insurance
+How to Shop for Low Cost Toyota Corolla Insurance

-Getting lower rates on insurance for a Toyota Corolla not only requires being safe and accident-free, but also having a good credit history, not filing small claims, and taking advantage of discounts.
-Take the time to compare rates every year by requesting rates from direct insurance companies like Progressive and GEICO, and also from local exclusive and independent agents.
+Finding better rates on Toyota Corolla insurance not only requires being safe and accident-free, but also maintaining a good credit score, refrain from filing small claims, and possibly higher deductibles.
+Take the time to compare rates every year by getting rate quotes from direct car insurance companies, and also from local insurance agencies.

-Below you'll find a quick review of the coverage data covered in the above illustrations.
+Below you'll find a review of the coverage data covered in the above illustrations.

-- Drivers considered higher risk with a DUI or reckless driving violation may pay on average $1,610 more every year than a low-risk driver
+- High-risk drivers who have several accidents or serious violations may have to pay on average $1,610 more annually than a low-risk driver

 Shopping for rates will help you save on multiple model years, such as 2020, 2016, 2015, 2014, or 2006 Toyota Corolla insurance rates, as well as every model year over the last decade or two.